tiagosiebler/binance/docs/BINANCE_SDK_QUICKSTART_GUIDE.md

 1. Pause risky order actions when `reconnecting` fires.
 2. On `reconnected`, query REST for account state, orders, fills, positions, and any market state you depend on.
 3. Reconcile internal state.
+4. React to any discrepancies in internal vs exchange state, as needed.
-4. Resume normal processing.
+5. Resume normal processing.

 ### 3. Keep credentials scoped

 Live, demo trading, Spot testnet, and Futures testnet credentials are different.
 Keep them separate in your secrets manager and deployment configuration.

 Use the minimum permissions needed for each key.
 A market-data key should not be able to trade.
 A trading key should not have withdrawal permissions.
 Do not put live secrets in frontend code.
+Make use of IP whitelisting for any API keys.
+These must be protected, treat them like passwords.

 ### 4. Keep streams and commands separate